 Go was first played in China more than 3,000 years ago.
 It’s believed to be the oldest continuously played board game.
 Today, the game is so popular in Japan that newspapers run columns about the game.
 Known as wei ch'i in China and baduk in Korea, it roughly translates to mean "board game of surrounding" or "encircling game."
 It is truly the grandfather of all board games.
 Do not let this game fool you, the rules may be simple, but the strategy is thought to be more complex than chess.

 02 of 05

-Although you may associate chess as a game of wits played between two European monarchs, the game actually comes from southeast Asia.
+Although you may associate chess as a game of wits played between two European monarchs, the game actually comes from south Asia.
 Chess can trace its roots to a game called chaturanga, which was played in India around 600 A.D.
 Chinese chess (xiangqi) and Japanese chess (shogi) came into existence by 800 A.D.
 Circa 1200, Europeans began adapting the Indian game.
 Near the end of the 1400s, the bishop and queen were added to Western chess.

 03 of 05

 Although it appears to be a much simpler game than chess, checkers (in American English) and draughts (in British English) offers plenty of strategic considerations for those who look for them.
 The modern variety is believed to have been derived from a similar Middle Eastern game called alquerque.
 There are a number of variations of checkers that have been played since at least 3000 B.C.
 Great thinkers like Plato and Homer both referenced playing the game.
 Checkerboards have even been found in Egyptian tombs.